One of the best ways to experience the beauty of Sydney Harbour is by doing one of the many scenic and practical ferry trips with Sydney Ferries.

 Owned by Transport for NSW, Sydney Ferries is the public transport ferry network with services operating on Sydney Harbour and the connecting Parramatta River.
 Established in 2004, the network now has 8 lines and 32 vessels in use.

-Not only is traveling by ferry an awesome way to get from A to B, it’s also surprisingly affordable.
-The best way to pay for any Sydney Ferries service, is with an Opal card.
+Not only is traveling by ferry a fantastis way to get from A to B, it’s also surprisingly affordable.
+The most convenient way to pay for any Sydney Ferries service, is with an Opal card.

 If you don’t have an Opal card, you can either purchase an Opal single ticket (more expensive), or use Contactless payments with your Credit or Debit card.